MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-customer-service-schedule-define-work-hours.md

       - **Vary by day**: The new schedule is different for one or more days of the week.
 After you select this option, select the days of the week that the customer support is available, and also specify the work hours for each day.

-      - **24 x 7 support**: The customer support is available 24 hours a day, and all days of the week.
+      - **24 x 7 support**: The customer support is available 24 hours a day and all days of the week.

    2. For **Work Days**, select the check box for each day that the customer support resources will be available and working.